prithsharma/make-a-mark/README.md

 - [ ] Refactor out all geocoding service interactions to a service for better abstraction and isolation.
 This is not straightforward.
 Would lead to the `Geocoder` component getting coupled with a service and thus not easily reusable.

+### Known Issues

+- Due to inaccuracies in coordinate decimal comparisons between storing and operating, sometimes the delete operation on the markers doesn't work well.
+  - This is primarily because the coordinate is being stored as a decimal and the coordinate matching on the API server looks for an exact match, doesn't approximate comparison.
+  - Another ideal way to work around this would be to communicate with `Marker.id` while operating on markers, this would eliminate the need for coordinate comparisons for retrieving markers.